Abimael10/anomaly-grid/USER_MANUAL.md

 - **Parallel processing** of multiple sequence datasets

 ### When NOT to Use:
-- Continuous numerical data (use other methods)
+- Continuous numerical data (use other methods for now)
 - Very short sequences (<20 elements)
 - Real-time applications requiring microsecond responses
 - Datasets with >1000 unique symbols